 The third king saw a hawk flying with a piece of meat in its mouth.
 Other birds surrounded it and attacked with their feet and beaks, so the hawk dropped the meat and was left in peace.
 Another bird seized the meat, suffered a similar attack, and also dropped it.
-And so did a third bird.
+And so did a third.
 The king realized human desires are like the meat; whoever relinquishes them will find happiness.
 So he gave up his palace with sixteen thousand women, attained insight, and flew off like the others.

 The fourth king saw several bulls just released from their pen set upon a single cow in lust.
-One of the bulls, wanting the cow for itself, gored another bull to death.
-Understanding that the power of lust brings sorrow, the king decided to abandon everything.
-Finding insight, he flew off like the others.
+Wanting the cow for itself, one of the bulls gored another to death.
+Understanding that the power of desire brings sorrow, the king abandoned everything.
+He found insight and flew off like the others.

 Sometime later, the Bodhisatta met his wife again.
-She asked if he had killed the children, and he assured her he had waited until they could understand things before giving them away.
-They went their own ways and never saw each other again.
+She asked if he had killed the children, and he assured her that he had waited until they could understand things before giving them away.
+Then they each went their own ways and never met again.

 In the Lifetime of the Buddha

-Five hundred friends had heard the Buddha discuss dharma and they renounced the world together to become his disciples.
+Five hundred friends had heard the Buddha discuss dharma, and they renounced the world together to become his disciples.
 One night thoughts of desire filled their heads.
-The Buddha constantly watched over his disciples—the same as a one-eyed man guards his eye, a mother her son, a yak its tail, and a jay its egg—so he knew what was happening to the friends.
-He called an assembly and lectured them, explaining there is no such thing as a petty sin.
+The Buddha constantly watched over his disciples—the same as a one-eyed man guards his eye, a mother her son, a yak its tail, and a jay its egg—so he knew what was happening to them.
+He called an assembly and lectured them, explaining that there is no such thing as a petty sin.
 Every wrong thought, he said, no matter how small, must be considered because these thoughts can grow and bring great ruin.
-Then he told them this story as an example of how in the past having proper thoughts resulted in private Buddhahood.
+Then he told them this story as an example of how in the past, having proper thoughts resulted in private Buddhahood.
 When the Buddha was finished, all five hundred disciples became arahants.